 The preview was mainly made up of strips from a dummy issue previously put together to sell the concept to IPC.
-As such, some of our favourite characters may look a little different here because they’re simply earlier versions of themselves, which we’d see evolve and change slightly in the regular comic.
-Below you’ll see the very first Burp, the Smelly Alien From Outer Space from Jeremy Bank for example, his first strip for a children’s comic.
+As such, some of our favourite characters may look a little different here because they’re earlier versions of the ones we were used to, and we’ll see them evolve and change as we make our way through the regular comics.
+Below is the very first Burp, the Smelly Alien From Outer Space from Jeremy Bank for example, his first strip for a children’s comic.

 Even simple things like Ian’s and Jeremy’s unruled, freehand panels would’ve set the comic apart.
 Strips are of varying lengths, some even tucked in beneath (or down the side of) others and in a huge variety of styles.
 The fresh appeal is very apparent, especially after reading the issues of the established comics it was packaged with.
 Here’s a quick glance at a selection of what the young readers were suddenly being bombarded with, starting with Patrick and Mark’s partner in laughs Tony Husband‘s iconic hero.

 OiNK definitely couldn’t be accused of having any kind of ‘house style’, unlike other comics which expected cartoonists to draw within certain parameters.
 It’s also chock full of content and the format of cramming as much into each page as possible results in a satisfyingly meaty read by the end.
 An animal-free meaty ready, obviously.